Akshatha-Shenoy/PdscSynth/README.md

 6. Output
 ------------
-i.
-Unsafe : The tool outputs that the program is not safe, concrete counter example, number of predicates added. ii.
-Safe : The tool outputs that the program is safe, an invariant, number of predicates added. iii.
-Timeout: The tool times out on the input program.
+1. Unsafe : The tool outputs that the program is not safe, concrete counter example, number of predicates added.
+2. Safe : The tool outputs that the program is safe, an invariant, number of predicates added.
+3. Timeout: The tool times out on the input program.

 The predicates discovered during refinement will be appended to the input file.
 Synthesised predicates have substring  "_synth_" in predicate names.
 Although the tool modifies the input file by appending these predicates, please note that any predicate that has "_synth_" in its name gets removed automatically when the tool is run.